Richard Attwood: Sports car racing

 The Porsche Museum's chassis 001 painted like the 023 Porsche 917K driven to victory in the 1970 24 Hours of Le Mans by Attwood and Hans Herrmann.

 Attwood subsequently went on to win the Le Mans 24 Hours in 1970 with a Porsche 917K, along with Hans Herrmann.
 Hermann and Attwood also took second place in the 1970 Nürburgring race, this time back in a 908.
 Driving with Herbie Müller once more in a Porsche 917 he finished second in the 1971 24 Hours of Le Mans, this time for the John Wyer privateer team.
 At the end of the season, after also winning the 1000km Zeltweg race along with his teammate Pedro Rodríguez, Attwood retired from motorsport.

 Attwood came out of retirement briefly in 1984, as a part of the moribund Aston Martin Nimrod Le Mans project.
 Following his car's failure to finish in the 1984 24 Hours of Le Mans race after a hideously violent accident while John Sheldon was driving, Attwood retired from front line racing for good.
 With the growth in popularity of historic motorsport, he frequently appeared in events and Porsche shows with his own Porsche 917, which Steve McQueen used in his film Le Mans.
 The car was painted to represent his 1970 Le Mans-winner, and Attwood referred to it as "my pension", as the value of the car had risen rapidly over the decades since he bought it in the 1970s.
-In 2000 Atwood cashed-in his pension, when he sold the car in an auction for £1 million.
-Today he is still very active in historic motorsport, often making memorable appearances at the Goodwood Festival of Speed, among many yearly excursions.
+In 2000, Atwood cashed-in his pension, when he sold the car in an auction for £1 million.
+Today, he is still very active in historic motorsport, often making memorable appearances at the Goodwood Festival of Speed, GoodWood Revival and Goodwood Members Meetings, among many yearly excursions.